On refined conjectures of Birch and Swinnerton-Dyer type for Hasse-Weil-Artin L-series: Height pairing comparisons

+The claimed result is thus equivalent to the equality in $I_{R}/I_{R}^2$.
 But, taking into account the equality (\ref{augmentationdivision}), and given that the $R$-modules $\Sel^T_{p^m}(A^t/F)$ and $H^1_{T}\bigl(\mathbb{A}_F,A^t\bigr)[p^m]$ are finitely generated and $G$-cohomologically-trivial by Lemma \ref{bdlemma}(ii), this equality follows directly from a diagram chase to compute the Bockstein homomorphism $\beta_{C_{{\rm BD},T}}$. \end{proof}